systragroup/quetzal-network-editor-doc/docs/trainings/01_transit_dca.md

 ##### Follow Roads

-With this option, the geometry of your line will follow the roads network (if provided; see sections **How to use the interface / Load a project** for more information on how to download road network) between all the new stops you add.
+With this option, the geometry of your line will follow the roads network (if provided; see [documentation](https://systragroup.github.io/quetzal-network-editor-doc/howto/04_download_network.html) for more information on how to download road network) between all the new stops you add.

 You can also click on *ALL* or *NONE* to map all your line to the road network or revert to straight lines (none).

 For lines using this option, speed will be recomputed during calculations using road network speed.
 To refine road network speed, you can use the *Matrix Road Caster* micro-service.
-See the **Micro services / Matrix road caster** for more information about how to use the
+See the [micro-service documentation](https://systragroup.github.io/quetzal-network-editor-doc/microservice/03_ML_Matrix_Road_Caster.html) for more information about how to use the

 ### Edit Links and Nodes Properties
 While editing a line, you can right click on a link to edit its propoerties.
 You can also do the same on a node to edit its properties, for example to give names to nodes.